flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 1. Raw query: `GET /api/v1/content/products?filters={"categories[*].dataUrl":{"type":"contains","filter":"/api/v1/content/categories/category-1"}}`
 1. Encoded query: `GET /api/v1/content/products?filters=%7B%22categories%5B%2A%5D.dataUrl%22%3A%7B%22type%22%3A%22equals%22%2C%22filter%22%3A%22%2Fapi%2Fv1%2Fcontent%2Fcategories%2Fcategory-1%22%7D%7D`

-Only `contains` and `notContains` type filters can be used with filtering by relation
+Only `contains` and `notContains` type filters can be used with filtering by relation.

 ### Hydrating objects

-If you wish to receive underling objects attached to objects you are listing you need to send request with query parameter `hydrate` set to `1`.
+If you wish to receive underlying objects attached to objects you are listing, you need to send a request with query parameter `hydrate` set to `1`.
 There is only 1 level of hydration.
-Example below shows example response for products with a category, product image and product gallery.
+The example below shows example response for products with a category, product image and product gallery.

 !!!
 Example